Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh

-\subsubsection{PSF optimization step}
+\subsection{PSF optimization step}

-The optimization of PSF parameters aims at reproducing the whole image in details, for both light and dark regions.
-Minimizing the traditional L2 norm $\phi_0 = ||u-m||^2 $ is therefore well-adapted to such task.
-We learn the correlation matrix $\Sigma$ with the original Adam optimizer \cite{kingma2014adam}.
+PSF parameter optimization aims to accurately reconstruct both bright and dark regions of the image.
+A regular $L^2$ norm minimization, $\mathcal{L}_0 = ||I-I_{\text{GT}}||^2 $ is well-suited for this task.
+In this step, we optimize the covariance matrix $\Sigma$ using the Adam optimizer~\cite{kingma2014adam}.